 First, this is an MRI image of the human brain.

 And this is really not.

 This is a photo of three cute little kids with light bulbs above their heads.
-In North America, a light bulb above someone’s head signifies a “bright idea.”It is important to distinguish between the human mind and the human brain.
+In North America, a light bulb above someone’s head signifies a “bright idea.”Distinguishing between the human mind and the human brain is essential.
 Our brain is our physical machinery, but our mind is what we can do with or create with our brain.
-Physical machinery, or neurons, does not apparently distinguish between physical performance and imagined performance.
-Mind clearly knows the difference.
+Physical machinery, or neurons, does not distinguish between physical performance and imagined performance.
+The mind knows the difference.
 You cannot fool the mind.
 However, the human brain will respond in roughly the same manner despite whether we perform a specific act – such as making a public presentation – or imagine performing that same act.

 Once again, this signifies the human brain.

 This image signifies the mind.
 This woman, at least for the purposes of this presentation, is using her imagination.
 She may be wondering what her fiance will do tonight at dinner.
 Will he propose to her in the manner in which she has laid out for him, as her preference?